shruthilakshmii/Banking-end-to-end-pipeline-in-gcp/README.md

 ---  Raw and curated layers built in BigQuery with SCD Type 1 & Type 2 handling

----  Dataproc (Spark) and Cloud Functions for scalable ingestion and transformation
+---  Dataproc (Spark)  for scalable ingestion and transformation

 ---  Cloud Composer (Airflow) for orchestration and automation